ZeanQin/zeanqin.github.io/README.md

 Welcome to [my personal website](https://zean.be).

-It's a static website built using Nuxt.js, specifically the [@nuxt/content](https://content.nuxtjs.org/) module.
+This is a static website built using Nuxt.js, specifically the [@nuxt/content](https://content.nuxtjs.org/) module.
+The main features include,

+- authoring contents, e.g. posts, in markdown,
+- creating custom pages in Vue.js and Nuxt.js,
+- using Vue components in markdown

 ## Build Setup